 - Inspect/Maintain Sewer Lift Stations – There are currently 5 sewer lift stations within Byron Township and Gaines Charter Township.
 Each week we inspect these lift stations to make sure mechanical systems are working.
 A sewer lift station has a pump at the bottom to push the sewage upward in a pipe (under pressure) through sewer main to the next point it can again flow simply with gravity.
 Lift stations can back up also.
 We have two different alarms to notify us of a problem.
 Why do they back up?
 For the same reason that our sewer mains can back up…putting things down the toilet or sink that don’t belong.
 Not so fun fact: our lift station pumps can get bound up by things like dental floss, condoms, tampons, wipes, grease and other things that should not be put down the toilet/sink.
 It can cause our pumps to stop working properly.

 - Inspect “Grease Interceptors” at restaurants and businesses.
 Restaurants and certain types of businesses have grease interceptors.
 Grease interceptors separate the grease and food waste and prevent them from entering the sanitary sewer.
 We inspect these regularly.
 Upon inspection, if the grease interceptor is full to a certain level, we require them to be cleaned.
 Grease is a huge contributor to sewer system back ups.
-Fun Fact: We inspected 498 grease traps in 2018.
+Fun Fact: We inspected 473 grease traps last year.

 Sewer Inspections/New Construction: